-- Agree to compile and present their Fellowship project to Arts for LA staff and key partners, at LA Convergence, and/or at ACTIVATE Arts Advocacy Leadership Program training sessions (as appropriate) upon the completion of the Fellowship.
+- Agree to compile and present their Fellowship project to Arts for LA staff and key partners, at Arts for LA's State of the Arts Summit, and/or at ACTIVATE Arts Advocacy Leadership Program training sessions (as appropriate) upon the completion of the Fellowship.

-- Agree to compile a full report and executive summary of his/her work over the course of the Fellowship to be included in Arts for LA communications, including, but not limited to: RELAY (Arts for LA’s monthly newsletter), Arts for LA’s website, and Arts for LA’s social media channels (facebook, Twitter, Instagram, etc.).
+- Agree to compile a full report and executive summary of his/her work over the course of the Fellowship to be included in Arts for LA communications, including, but not limited to: Arts for LA’s monthly newsletter, Arts for LA’s website, and Arts for LA’s social media channels (Facebook, Twitter, Instagram, etc.).